Explore Summer Pharmacy Programs for High School Students

 This article provides examples of different summer pharmacy opportunities that may be of interest to high school students.
 The list of pharmacy summer programs is not meant to be exhaustive.
 Instead, it is intended to provide examples of the types of experiences that can be offered through a summer program that focuses on the pharmacy profession.

-Examples of Pharmacy Summer Programs
+Pharmacy Summer Programs for High School Students

 Auburn University Summer Pharmacy Camp